haocloo/CPT113-hackathon-Group7/README.md

 ```

 <br>
-2) Navigate to `Game/main.cpp`, compile and run the program
+2) Navigate to `main.cpp`, compile and run the program

 <br><br>
 <details open>